 He only played one game in the NHL, for the New York Rangers, in 1948.
 Racism probably limited his major league stint, but he had a terrific career in the Quebec league in the 1950s, and in the last years of his life, he was honoured many times as a hockey pioneer.
 Stories about his passing appeared in the New York Times and Washington Post.

 In the wake of his death, a small boom emerged for his memorabilia.
-His 1951-52 and 1952-53 hockey cards as a member of the Valleyfield Braves of the QSHL now fetch $25 and up on eBay.
-(He also appeared on more recently produced cards.)
+His 1951-52 and 1952-53 hockey cards as a member of the Valleyfield Braves of the QSHL now fetch quite a bit on eBay, including the example below that went for $515 US in July 2024 ($713 Cdn) despite being in poor condition.
+(Kwong has also appeared on more recently produced cards.)

 Paula Johnson wrote a biography of Kwong published in 2015 and there are several videos about him on YouTube.
-His 1942-43 Nanaimo Clippers sweater hangs in the Hockey Hall of Fame.
+His 1942-43 Nanaimo Clippers sweater hangs in the Hockey Hall of Fame, however Kwong himself has not been inducted.
+Chad Soon and others have been trying to change that.
+Soon also wrote a terrific book about him, intended for young readers, but it will appeal to all ages.

 Larry Kwong is seen with his 1945-46 Trail linemates